VacheDesNeiges/Jellyfish-Idle/README.md

 # Installation
-Install the required dependencies, then run the command
+Make sure that you have installed the required dependencies, then run the command
 ```
 ./build.sh
 ```